johnhadaway/johnhadaway.github.io/_projects/2020-aarcade.markdown

 external-url-name: Website
 return_path: /projects
 display: no
-description: Helped launch a (temporary) satirical outlet for students at the Architectural Association.
+description: A (temporary) satirical outlet for students at the Architectural Association.

 ---